oatmealandcoffee/CSCI15P4/readme.md

 ## Bugs
 * [fixed] User does not redirect correctly create->store->show
 	* redirect to action as opposed to route
+* Position Eedit page is not getting/using position data

 # Change History